gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 like the following:

 1. Get list of Okta originated groups visible to the user.
-2. Assign groups to user in Okta.
+2. Assign groups to user in Okta, record `OktaAssignment` objects with description set to `reconcilator`.
 3. Get list of Okta originated applications visible to user.
 4. Assign applications to user in Okta only if the user doesn't currently have access to these applications.
 This will prevent users from being directly assigned to applications where they already have group access to an application.
+Record `OktaAssignment` objects with description set to `reconciliator`.
+5. Analyze currently valid access requests for this user and ensure that the user has the access specified in the access request.
+If an associated `OktaAssignment` object had any actions marked as `FAILED`, update the status for these actions.

 This process will run every 2 minutes for all logged in users, and will additionally run when a user has logged in.

-#### Okta to Teleport mappings
+#### Okta import of applications and groups

-Okta groups and applications will be mapped by the background synchronization into `Application` and `Group` objects.
-Additionally, `okta_label_rules` can be added to dictate how labels are applied to these objects.
+Okta groups and applications will be imported by the background synchronization into `Application` and `Group` objects.
+Additionally, `okta_import_rules` can be added to dictate how labels are applied to these objects.

 ##### Groups